Preparing for your school visit will ensure a more rewarding and enjoyable experience for students.

 headspace Adelaide 1800 063 267 | headspace.org.au

-If you have concerns please contact our Education Coordinator (firstname.lastname@example.org) when booking to discuss.
+If you have concerns, please contact our Education Coordinator (firstname.lastname@example.org) to discuss when booking.
 We can work with our Museum Guides to deliver an age-appropriate tour of our permanent exhibition that also supports your teaching and learning objectives.

 Prepare your students by teaching them about museum etiquette: